 “4/29/2005 -- The Central Library in Imphal, the capital of the northeastern Indian state of Manipur, suffered what historian Gangumei Kamei called “an incalculable loss.”
 A group pushing for the Mayek script to replace the state’s official Bengali one, set the facility ablaze, destroying as many as 145,000 books, including some of the oldest and rarest texts.
 Officials say the protestors were combined members of the regional United Forum for Safeguarding Manipuri Script and Language, and a separatist rebel group, the Kangleipak Communist Party.
 The BBC News quoted an attorney as describing the arson as a “Taliban-style” act.
 Officials say that for several months the groups have been demanding that the government adopt the Mayek script and drop the Bengali, used for the last three hundred years to write the Meitei language.
 Some local newspapers had begun publishing editions in both languages.” http://www.libraryjournal.com./article/CA527242?display=breakingNews

-I wish I would never have to add another disgraceful incident to this long and sorry list.
+I wish I never had to add another disgraceful incident to this long and sorry list.
 I suspect that I shall be bound to.
-At times this human species can truly sicken one.
+At times, this human species can truly sicken one.
 Oh well; as a favorite tee shirt of mine would say:

 Not of this nation,